National Telecommunications and Information Administration, U.S. Department of Commerce.

-Notice, Request or Comments on Section 105(a) of the Electronic Signatures in Global and National Commerce Act
+Request for comments on the Section 105(a) of the Electronic Signatures in Global and National Commerce Act.

 The National Telecommunications and Information Administration (NTIA) invites interested parties to review and comment on section 105(a) of the Electronic Signatures in Global and National Commerce Act (“ESIGN” or “the Act”) (Pub.
 L. 106-229, 114 Stat.
 464).
 Section 105(a) requires the Secretary of Commerce to conduct an inquiry and report to Congress on the effectiveness of delivery of electronic records to consumers using electronic mail as compared with the delivery of written records via the United States Postal Service and private express mail services.
 In connection with this report, this Federal Register notice is intended to solicit comments from interested parties.
 NTIA invites the public to submit comments on section 105(a) of the ESIGN Act in paper or electronic form.
 All comments submitted in response to this Notice will be posted on the NTIA website.